Longest, Loudest, and Lengthiest Lifespan: 15 Lofty Animal Superlatives

 14. DEADLIEST ANIMALS

-But neither one of these reigns as the deadliest animal, a superlative that belongs (quite horrifyingly) to the mosquito.
-The disease-ridden insect is responsible for more human deaths than any other creature, taking a startling 725,000 lives every year.
+Neither the most poisonous or venomous animal reigns as the deadliest animal, a superlative that belongs (quite horrifyingly) to the mosquito.
+The disease-ridden insect is responsible for more human deaths than any other creature, indirectly taking a startling 725,000 lives every year.

 15. SMARTEST ANIMALS